Fund your child’s destination wedding without derailing your retirement plans

 Cost considerations for destination weddings

 But for a destination wedding, people will likely want, or need, to stay at the distant location for a longer period because of the travel involved.
-That, in turn, could mean you need to provide more entertainment options for your guests.
-“You’re now possibly paying for three or four events,” says Haskins.
-“When you have a number of people traveling a long way, you’ll want to include them in a lot, if not all, of the events.”
-That can include inviting every guest to the rehearsal dinner, plus having a welcoming cocktail party, as well as the after-ceremony reception.
+That, in turn, could mean you need to provide more entertainment options for guests.

-Paying for a wedding overseas
+How to pay for a destination wedding

-Those people with after-tax cash income may be able to cover the cost out of their current resources.
-However, sometimes available cash comes in larger chunks rather than in a steady stream.
+Those with after-tax cash income may be able to cover the cost out of their current resources.
+However, sometimes available cash comes in larger chunks rather than a steady stream.
 For example, a profit share or bonus may be paid just once a year.
-“Maybe you would rather not liquidate assets today, but you know you have money coming in a few months,” says Rose.
-“That’s absolutely where you’d use an asset-backed loan.”
+“Maybe you would rather not liquidate assets today, but you know you have money coming in a few months,” says Fred Rose, head of Banking and Lending at RBC Wealth Management–U.S. “That’s where you may want to consider a securities-based loan, where you borrow against the value of your portfolio.”

-Using a securities-based loan allows you to access cash immediately and remain invested in the market.
-It’s a sort of have-your-wedding-cake-and-eat-it-too scenario, which can be mapped out in your wealth plan ahead of time.
+A temporary loan of this type would give you access to cash immediately for wedding expenses and allow your long-term capital to remain invested without interruption.
+It’s a sort of have-your-wedding-cake-and-eat-it-too scenario that can be mapped out in your wealth plan ahead of time.

 Securities-based loans involve special risks and are not suitable for everyone.
 You should review the provisions of any agreement and related disclosures, and consult with your own independent tax and legal advisors about any questions you have prior to using securities-based loans or lines of credit.
 Additional restrictions may apply.